 Slightly Burnt by Payal Dhar is a YA novel about teenagers and their problems.
-At the same time it is not, just a novel and addresses issues that are important and need to be spoken about.
+At the same time, it is not, just a novel and addresses issues that are important and need to be spoken about.

-PLOT: Sahil and Komal are best friends, until he tells her something that he should not have.
-The conversation threatens to ruin their friendship, and put a dent in their relations forever, until Komal decides to accept things for what they are.
+PLOT: Sahil and Komal are best friends until he tells her something that he should not have.
+The conversation threatens to ruin their friendship and put a dent in their relations forever until Komal decides to accept things for what they are.
 All this happens in addition to the problems that regular teenagers have to deal with.

 WHAT I LIKED: The issues addressed in the book are very important ones, and the manner in which they have been dealt with by the author is remarkable.
 She has not shied away from the pertinent problems and questions that arise out of all that happens.
-The language and narration is simple but in no way below par.
+The language and narration are simple but in no way below par.
 The Cover of the book is very interesting too.

 The book has been given to me for review by Bloomsbury India.
 No payment was taken, and my opinions are honest and unbiased.